autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 ## Appendix

-A callback function is used to obtain a topic message in many of ROS 2 applications as if it is a rule or a custom.
-As this document page explained, you can use `Subscription->take()` method to obtain a topic message without calling a subscription callback function.
+A callback function is used to obtain a topic message in many of ROS 2 applications.
+It is as like a rule or a custom.
+As this document page explains, you can use the `Subscription->take()` method to obtain a topic message without calling a subscription callback function.
 This manner is also documented in [Template Class Subscription — rclcpp 16.0.8 documentation](https://docs.ros.org/en/humble/p/rclcpp/generated/classrclcpp_1_1Subscription.html#_CPPv4N6rclcpp12Subscription4takeER14ROSMessageTypeRN6rclcpp11MessageInfoE).

 Many of ROS 2 users may be afraid to use the `take()` method because they may not be so familiar with it and there is a lack of documentation about `take()`, but it is widely used in the `rclcpp::Executor` implementation as shown in [_rclcpp/executor.cpp_](https://github.com/ros2/rclcpp/blob/47c977d1bc82fc76dd21f870bcd3ea473eca2f59/rclcpp/src/rclcpp/executor.cpp#L643-L648) shown below.
 So it turns out that you are indirectly using the `take()` method, whether you know it or not.